SevagMerdkhanian/Cat-and-Dog-Adoption-Website/README.md

 Hi!
 Welcome to my Cat and Dog Adoption Website Project.
+This website is built using HTML, CSS, JavaScript and PHP.
 Here are the contents:

 -Home: A home page
 -Create an Account: An account creation page